deimusmeister/MarkerBasedAR/README.md

 ==============================================================================
 Android ported source-code from the book.
 The ported example is - Marker-based Augmented Reality on iPhone or iPad.

-The code is dirty and can really be optimized but still its a working version.
+#!!!The source code is dirty and can really be optimized.
+But still its a working version!!!

 --------------------------------------------------------------------------------
 To build & run the projects for the book:
 --------------------------------------------------------------------------------